 Our 2014 Stock Plan was adopted by our board of directors and approved by our stockholders on May 12 and May 30, 2014, respectively.
 This reserve will automatically increase on January 1, 2015 and each subsequent anniversary through January 1, 2024 by an amount equal to the smaller of 5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or a lesser amount determined by our board of directors.
+Accordingly, 623,651 shares of common stock were added to our 2014 Stock Plan on January 1, 2015 and are available for future issuance under the 2014 Stock Plan.

 Appropriate adjustments will be made in the number of authorized shares and other numerical limits in our 2014 Stock Plan and in outstanding awards to prevent dilution or enlargement of participants' rights in the event of a stock split or other change in our capital structure.
 Shares subject to awards granted under our 2014 Stock Plan which expire, are repurchased or are cancelled or forfeited will again become available for issuance under our 2014 Stock Plan.
 The shares available will not be reduced by awards settled in cash.
 Shares withheld to satisfy tax withholding obligations will not again become available for grant.
 The gross number of shares issued upon the exercise of stock appreciation rights or options exercised by means of a net exercise or by tender of previously owned shares will be deducted from the shares available under our 2014 Stock Plan.